Windows 10 to be Retired in 2025, as new OS Unveils

 companies that develop for it and use it in their products.

 That's why Windows 10 is no longer just an operating system for 32 and 64-bit PCs.
 It will also run on the ARM platform for smaller

 Like Windows XP, Vista, 7 and 8 before it, Windows 10 is part of the Windows NT family.

 Windows 10 Take Up

-More than 400 million active devices are running Windows 10 which has 28.98% of the market for PC's.
-The latest version is 1709 The Creators Fall Update with The Spring Creators Update due in April 2018.
+More than 1.3 billion active devices are running Windows 10 which has around 73% of the takeup for Windows PC's.
+The latest version is 21H1.